 If you have a newer furnace (or one with an AFUE rating above 80), it most likely has an electronic ignition system.
 One type of electronic ignition is an intermittent pilot.
 This system uses a pilot flame, but the pilot lights only when there's a call for heat from the thermostat.
 The furnace's electronic control board activates an electric igniter that uses a high-voltage spark to light the pilot.
 The pilot, in turn, lights the gas for the burners.
 Once the burn cycle is complete, both the burners and the pilot turn off.
 You can identify an intermittent pilot by its heavy-gauge wire leading to a device with a metal tip that is positioned next to the end of a small gas line, which supplies the pilot flame.

 Hot Surface Ignition

 The main problem with standing pilots is that they waste gas, to the tune of about 4 to 5 therms per month.
-A therm is the unit of measure found on most people's natural gas bills.
-At the national average of around $1/therm, that works out to $4 to $5 per month or $480 to $600 over a 10-year period.
+(A therm is the unit of measure found on most people's natural gas bills.)
+At the national average of around $1/therm, that works out to $4 to $5 per month or $480 to $600 over a 10-year period, just to run the standing pilot light.
 The other problem with standing pilots is their tendency to go out, usually when it's windy or when the orifice on the pilot supply line is blocked.
-Sometimes they seem to go out for no reason other than to complicate your day.
-And that's what's wrong with pilot lights.
+Electronic ignition systems, on the other hand, may go many years without any need for attention.